 I love dogs, too, but really don’t have time to meet their needs right now.
 So, I have a cat.
 Well, actually the cat has me.
 She chose me at the animal shelter, and I took her home.
 Unfortunately she had FIP, which is usually fatal.
 Fortunately, no one told SuzyQ she has it.
 And three years later, she’s still bouncing off the walls.
 My vet said last year, that if a cat makes it past two, they would survive.
 Which makes me very happy.

 Thanks, Pat!
 It’s great to have you as a guest at DivineDetour.

 ~ ~ ~

-To purchase Gone with a Trace, log on to:
+To purchase Gone without a Trace, log on to: